 Born in UK 1968

-Lives and works in Israel and Greece.
+Lives and works in Greece.

 From studying Art and History of Art at college I have developed an eye for beauty in all its guises.
 From the obvious to the more subtle forms.

 We are confronted with beauty everyday and all around us.
 Beauty can be found in Nature, human form, clothing, architecture, expression, performance, music and art to name but a few.
 Some shapes and designs are more obvious and familiar, and even on display for consumption through advertising in its myriad of forms.